Ground wire has become hot, any idea where to start looking? Problem is between the Service Panel and the first receptacle.

 half of my circuit is fine... on the other half I have the 120vac from black to ground but only about 7 vac positive to neutral and 0 neutral to ground. just bought this hose and this is one of the few remaining problems Im haveing. any ideas on an easy way to isolate the problem?

 Old house, remodeling bathroom.
 Feed from panel to light in ceiling.
 From there 2 separate wires spliced at ceiling fixture....1 to wall light and 1 to switch on wall that operates both lights.
 Is this safe?
 I changed out the ceiling fixture to a bath fan and connected the wires back.
-Now, when the switch is in OFF position, the light and fan both work.
-When you flip the switch to ON, the circuit trips?
-Any advice?

 I recently removed a three way switch with the hopes of replacing with a new one, however everytine I try to hook it up I blow the breaker.
 Any idea's on what is causing this?
 The old switch seemed to be wired wrong because it would only work if the other switch was in the correct position.